Rhubarb tarts – creamy and quick

-Creamy rhubarb tarts and an old story
+Creamy rhubarb tarts

 Those of you who know me a little better or those of you that have followed me a little longer, might know that I have not always been in the same profession.
 Lord knows I have had just about as many different jobs as anyone wants to have when I was younger.
 I made it my pride to be a job-hopper.
 The longest position I had been in for the first 10 professional years of my life was maybe 2 years.